hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DNS tells machines where to go.
 DFH tells machines what it means when they get there — before guessing starts.
+DFH does not tell machines what is true.
+It tells machines where meaning officially begins.

 HESS / DFH has one job: